 - What is your business exit strategy?

+The last part of knowing how to write a business plan is tying up any loose ends.
 Add any additional attachments to the appendix section of your plan.

 Some documents you may need to provide include: